gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/GabrielaSilva/CodeMetrics.md

 The ``build()`` method in ``FragmentPlacement`` class (``core/src/mindustry/ui/fragments``) is the method with the **highest **CogC**** metric value in the whole project code base: **461**.
 Since the *MetricsReloaded* plugin gives a warning for when this metric is greater than 15, it is pretty clear why this is an extreme case.
 A **CogC** value this high indicates that the method is extremely difficult for a human to understand, safely modify, refactor or debug. **This method should be refactored massively.**

+Looking at project level, this is not uncommon.
+There are severely methods that has a *CogC* value as big as the method above. **There is at least 32 methods with a *CogC* value higher than a 100!** Given this fact, it is possible to conclude that the *CogC* is higher in this project and that it needs a closer eye to make it better.
+I believe this was a mistake from these project's developers, since at this point it is really hard to make the project easier to understand and cleaner.

 ---

 ## *v(G)* Metric